safetyforsingapore/safetyforsingapore.github.io/index.md

 * Several prosecutors in the Attorney-General's Chambers have been tasked to [informally spread word](https://victimsofmalice.com/agc-informally-deters-lawyer-representing-harvey-trial/) through the Law Society that any lawyer who represents Harvey will get cost orders imposed on them if they lose, for ostensibly conducting an unmeritorious defense.
   * This is an intimidation tactic to prevent Harvey from being represented.

-### Operation Ultraviolet
+### Operation UltraViolet
-[Operations Ultraviolet I-III](https://twitter.com/safety4harveyUS/status/1696760933907882483) are operations to frame certain trans/non-binary people for sexual offences, two of whom are victims of Mercury:
+[Operations UltraViolet I-III](https://twitter.com/safety4harveyUS/status/1696760933907882483) are operations to frame trans/non-binary people for sexual offences, all of whom are victims of Mercury.
+All three were [carried out by Faith Community Baptist Church](https://victimsofmalice.com/3rd-letter-3-bundles-release/#operations-ultraviolet).
-1. Operation Ultraviolet I: A desperate trans person was engaged to frame Harvey for a sexual offence in exchange for gender affirming care.
-Harvey is due to be arrested in early September for this charge.
+1. Operation UltraViolet I: A desperate trans person was engaged to accuse Harvey of sexually penetrating them using her prosthetic penis in May 2023.
-2. Operation Ultraviolet II: A person is being sought to frame Joyce for sexual offences.
-3. Operation Ultraviolet III: An attempt to frame a non-binary person who is Assigned Female At Birth (AFAB) for sexual offences.
+  * The accuser received extensive preparation in June and July of 2023.
+  * The accuser was scheduled to lodge a police report in August 2023 with the help of a case worker.
+  * The intention was for Harvey to be arrested on 10 September 2023 and arrained in court on 11 September 2023, to widespread media coverage.
+  * The accuser has since decided to not participate in the operation.
+2. Operation UltraViolet II: An accuser was found in June 2023 to accuse Joyce of causing the accuser to sexually penetrate her without the accuser's consent.
+  * The accuser received extensive preparation in July and August of 2023.
+  * The accuser was scheduled to file a police report in September 2023 so that Joyce could be apprehended in October 2023.
+  * Faith Community Baptist Church (FCBC) received assistance from Joyce's ex-partner Elise.
+In exchange, FCBC facilitated Elise's movement to an overseas jurisdiction.
+  * The accuser has since decided to not participate in the operation.
+3. Operation UltraViolet III: A 15-year-old accuser was found from Faith Community Baptist Church's Digital Wellness programme to accuse Odette of sexual exploitation.
+  * Odette would be alleged to be the accuser's tutor and to have met the accuser in person.
+  * The aim is to cast all categories of trans/non-binary persons as dangerous.

 # Commentary: U.S. Evangelical and Fundamentalist Christianity in Singapore?